LATEST COVID-19 DEVELOPMENTS

 GLOBAL CORONAVIRUS NUMBERS:

-Data current as of 1730 AEDT on January 22, taking in federal and state/territory government updates, Johns Hopkins Coronavirus Resource Centre figures.
+Data current as of 1730 AEDT on March 4, taking in federal and state/territory government updates and Johns Hopkins Coronavirus Resource Centre figures.

 Australian Associated Press